 ⇒ Detailed global reports featuring useful industry stats can be found here…

 The fitness equipment industry continues to mature and consolidate, with the biggest players vying for podium positions.
 Although cardio and strength machines remain club staples, functional training equipment is seeing the greatest expansion.

-However as the boutique studio sector grows, there’s a question mark over how equipment manufacturers should adapt.
-Studios spend a lot less on equipment than traditional clubs…
+However, as the boutique studio sector grows, there’s a question mark over how equipment manufacturers should adapt.
+Studios spend a lot less on equipment than traditional clubs which means less revenue…

 – The Association of Fitness Studios –

-Accessories account for the majority of their spend, so cardio and strength manufacturers may need to rethink their product offering or focus their efforts in other sectors.
+Accessories account for the majority of their spending, so cardio and strength manufacturers may need to rethink their product offerings or focus their efforts on other sectors.

 ⇒ Additional resources, research reports, and stats can be found here…

 You might also like… Nutrition Industry Stats, Growth & Trends 2021.